saurabhs13/groovy-scripts/README.md

-# groovy-scripts
+# hybris-utilities
-Repository for useful groovy scripts.
+Repository for reusable utility files for Hybris.